 Isa 55:3 – ‘hear that your soul may live’: the hearer is already living, so the sense is ‘forever’ (so John 5:40, 20:31)

-Isa 56:5-7 – the promise is that the childless will do better than live through their children after they are dead; having an ‘everlasting name’ in God’s house means having everlasting life, and God brings them into his house (v.7) by resurrection – cf. Rev 3:12
+Isa 56:5-7 – the promise is that the childless will do better than live after death through their children; having an ‘everlasting name’ means having everlasting life, and God brings them into his house (v.
+7) by resurrection – cf. Ps 23:6, Isa 66:22, Rev 3:12

 Ezek 18 – the whole chapter!